UK looking at ways to pay historic Iranian debt, foreign secretary says | Law-Order

 UK looking at ways to pay historic Iranian debt, foreign secretary says

 Britain is looking at ways to pay a historic 400 million pound ($522 million) debt to Iran, Foreign Secretary Liz Truss said on Wednesday, adding that she would not say if it had been settled already.
-She added that there was a British team in Iran.
+Iranian state media in 2021 cited unidentified Iranian officials as saying that the British-Iranian aid worker Nazanin Zaghari-Ratcliffe would be freed once the debt had been paid.

 - Country: